buildpacks/rfcs/text/0000-app-image-extensions.md

 When the base image has not changed
 1. If the buildpacks are configure as idempotent (the default) load the previous layers onto the base images.
-1. Run the buildpacks, creating an emphemeral image.
+1. Run the buildpacks, creating an ephemeral image.
 1. Rebase the app on to the new emphemeral image.

 When there is an update to either the build or run base images